Scarlett Johansson And Colin Jost Married, The Actress And Comedian Tied The Knot In An ‘Intimate’ Ceremony

 Jost, who is one of the head writers for NBC’s Saturday Night Live as well as a host on the show’s Weekend Update, was previously involved with Parks & Recreation star Rashida Jones for three years.
 The pair broke up in 2016.

-He previously admitted to SiriusXM that he was worried about being known as simply “Scarlett Johansson’s boyfriend”.
+He previously admitted to SiriusXM that he was worried about being known as simply “Scarlett Johansson’s boyfriend.”

 “I worried about my identity with it and also with comedy.
-I was always worried about anything that felt non-comedy, or took me out of a world of comedy,” the 38-year old confessed.
+I was always worried about anything that felt non-comedy, or took me out of a world of comedy,” the 38-year-old confessed.

 “You have to keep your own identity and do your own thing,” Jost added.

-The comedian mentioned his fiance in the acknowledgments for his memoir A Very Punchable Face this year, and wrote that he was considering having children.
+The comedian mentioned his fiance in the acknowledgments for his memoir, A Very Punchable Face, this year, and wrote that he was considering having children.

-In an interview in April, Johansson reflected on how her friendship with Jost evolved into a romantic relationship, as The Inquisitrreported.
+In an interview in April, Johansson reflected on how her friendship with Jost evolved into a romantic relationship, as The Inquisitr reported.

 “It’s so funny to have a long-term shared experience with someone and then the relationship changes,” she commented.